 Welcome to the first and longest running website maintained by a professor at Georgetown University.
-I am the Founding Director of Georgetown's Communication, Culture & Technology Program (CCT), and have been a professor at Georgetown for over 25 years.
+I am the Founding Director of Georgetown's Communication, Culture & Technology Program (CCT), and have been a professor at Georgetown for 30 years.
 I set up the first website at Georgetown, The Labyrinth -- and the first website in the humanities -- in 1993, and began developing websites for courses in 1994.
-When I launched the CCT Program in 1995-96, I began developing individual sites for each graduate course with web syllabi, readings, and lecture notes, and this site has become my archive of courses, lectures, essays, and presentations for students and those interested in the fields I work in.
+When I launched the CCT Program in 1995-96, I began developing custom-designed sites for each course with web syllabi, readings, and lecture notes, and this site has now become my archive of courses, lectures, essays, and presentations for students and those interested in the fields I work in.

 My teaching and research interests span several fields and disciplines: theory and philosophy of technology and culture; the history and theory of computation and the design of computing systems; semiotic theory and C. S. Peirce; linguistics and philosophy of language; media and communication theory and history; and philosophy and intellectual history more broadly.
 I also have a deep interest in art theory and history, and have worked with many artists and musicians.

 Current Courses and Seminars

 - CCTP-820: Leading By Design: Design Principles and Socio-Technical Systems

 - CCTP-607: Leading Ideas in Technology: AI to the Cloud

 - CCTP-802: Art and Media Interface(d)